core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 or completely replaced by a future version of this draft.
 ~~~~

-Notifications are defined using the YANG "notification" statement.
+Notifications are defined using the YANG 'notification' statement.
 Subscriptions to an event stream and notification reporting are performed using an event stream resource.
 When multiple event stream resources are supported, the list of notifications associated with each stream is either pre-defined or configured in the CoOL server.
 CoOL clients MAY subscribe to one or more event stream resources.

 To subscribe to an event stream resource, a CoOL client MUST send a CoAP GET with the Observe CoAP option set to 0.
 To unsubscribe, a CoOL client MAY send a CoAP reset or a CoAP GET with the Observe option set to 1.
 For more information on the observe mechanism, see {{RFC7641}}.